© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two fallen standing stones east of Hangershell Rock is a scheduled monument protected by Historic England under reference 1017611.
 View the official record →

-Two fallen standing stones east of Hangershell Rock is a Bronze Age monument located in Devon, England.
+Two fallen standing stones east of Hangershell Rock is an ancient monument located in Devon, England, consisting of two stone uprights that have fallen from their original positions.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017611.

 Two fallen standing stones east of Hangershell Rock is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017611.